On learning Whittle index policy for restless bandits with scalable regret: Numerical examples

 \section{Numerical examples}

-In this section, we demonstrate the empirical performance of RB-TSDE.
-In particular, we consider two environments, one for Model~A and one for Model~B. For both environments, we consider multiple experiments by varying the number of arms, and plot the regret as a function of time and as a function of number of arms.
+In this section, we demonstrate the empirical performance of \texttt{RB-TSDE}.
+In particular, we consider two environments, one for Model~A (a model for machine maintenance) and one for Model~B (a model for link scheduling).
+For both environments, we consider multiple experiments and plot the regret as a function of time and as a function of number of arms.
 Our results illustrate that the regret does indeed scale according to our theoretical results.
-We also compare the results with the empirical performance of QWI, which is a Q-learning algorithm for RBs proposed in~\cite{borkar2018learning,avrachenkov2020whittle,robledo2022qwi}.
-Note that only the algorithm proposed in~\cite{robledo2022qwi} is called QWI, but the algorithms of~\cite{borkar2018learning,avrachenkov2020whittle} are conceptually similar, so we collectively call them QWI.
+We also compare the results with the empirical performance of \texttt{QWI}, which is a Q-learning algorithm for RBs proposed in~\cite{borkar2018learning,avrachenkov2020whittle,robledo2022qwi}.
+Note that only the algorithm proposed in~\cite{robledo2022qwi} is called \texttt{QWI}, but the algorithms of~\cite{borkar2018learning,avrachenkov2020whittle} are conceptually similar, so we collectively call them \texttt{QWI}.